 Diagonal drawer dividers are ideal for storing baking tools, with the longest center areas long enough to hold rolling pins.
-The organizer above was spotted on Martha Stewart and sold at Home Depot, but I'm inspired to DIY my one by attaching thin strips of wood to the sides of a drawer.
+We spotted one on Martha Stewart and sold at Home Depot, but I’m inspired to DIY my own by attaching thin strips of wood to the sides of a drawer.

 Home stores are full of pre-made flatware organizers, but to construct one perfectly tailed to your drawer and utensil collection, follow the how-to on Kevin & Amanda.

 Following Marie Kondo’s suggestion that everything you need to organize your home is already in your home, former Kitchn editor Cambria Bold pulled boxes, lids and ceramic bowls to corral the bits and bobs in her junk drawer.
 If you have time to add a little extra oomph, line each of the boxes with colorful patterned paper or spray-paint them to match.

 This home from DecorPad transformed a low drawer into a feeding station for Fido; to learn how to DIY your own, turn to This Old House.